AIR-UFG/air_twizy_simulation/README.md

 # air_twizy_simulation

-This repository contains the Central codebase for the AIR team's sd_twizy vehicle, encompassing both simulation models and real-world implementation using ROS2.
+This repository contains the central codebase for the AIR team's sd_twizy vehicle, encompassing both simulation models and real-world implementation using ROS2.

 <div align="center">